AbsaOSS/living-doc-generator/README.md

     |- _index.md
     ```

-### Grouped Output by Issue Topics
+### Output Grouped by Topics

-The feature allows you to generate output grouped by issue topics.
-This feature is useful when you want to group issues by specific topics or themes.
+The feature allows you to generate grouped output by topics.
+This feature is useful when you want to group tickets by specific topics or themes.

 To gain a better understanding of the term "Topic", refer to the [Labels](#labels) section.

 - **Default Behavior**: By default, the action generates all the documentation in a single directory.
-- **Non-default Example**: Use the grouped output feature to organize the generated documentation by issue topics.
+- **Non-default Example**: Use the grouped output feature to organize the generated documentation by topics.
   - `group-output-by-topics: true` activates the grouped output feature.
     ```
     output